nus-cs2113-AY2223S2/ip/docs/README.md

 ## Marking Tasks
 Duke comes with an in-built task tracker, allowing you to mark tasks as completed and uncompleted.
 By default, tasks are added to the list as incomplete.

-For both marking and unmarking tasks, the inclusion of non-integer parameters will cause Duke to crash.

 To obtain figure out the index of your code, you can use the command [`list`](#list).

 ### Mark Tasks